 “Some of them never go away.
 I have discriminant neck pain, neck spasms, every day,” she revealed.
 “No matter which way I sit or turn my head.
-If this is the least thing I walked away with then I’m happy.
+If this is the last thing I walked away with then I’m happy.
 I knew it was time.

-“There are people my age in this business, a few girls that come to mind that have had neck fusion surgery, not from one particular bump but that’s from years and years of wear and tear and I see stuff like that everyday.”
+“There are people my age in this business, a few girls that come to mind that have had neck fusion surgery, not from one particular bump but that’s from years and years of wear and tear and I see stuff like that every day.”

 She’s very down to earth and appreciative for her fans and her career.
 She’s worked extremely hard to get where she is today and that’s why she’s very protective of her very successful brand.

 “I’ve had a very satisfying career with TNA.
 I did everything I set out to do,” Sky said, with no regrets.
 “Now it’s time to move on to the next chapter of my life but I love the fans so much and that’s why I always make time to do signings at shows like today.”